knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

 So first, how can we load the contents of a file in PHP?
 The answer is with the :phpfunction:`file_get_contents` function.
 When we pull up its documentation, we can see how easy it is.
-Its only require argument is a filename.
+Its only required argument is a filename.
 It opens up that file and returns its contents to us as a string.

 .. note::